rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ---

-As you remember from the "Filtering Step 1" section, filtering in screenlamp concists of two steps:
+As you remember from the "Filtering Step 1" section, filtering in screenlamp consists of two stages:

 1. Creating an ID file of molecule names
 2. Selecting molecules from MOL2 files using the ID file from step 1